Norman Surplus: 2010–2014

 In 2010, Surplus commenced his global trip in an autogyro departing from Larne, Northern Ireland and flying over Europe, the Middle East, and Asia, finally reaching Japan after flying for approximately a year.
 While flying in Thailand he had to crash land in a lake.
 During his 2010 trip, his overflights included France, Italy, Greece, Egypt, Saudi Arabia, Qatar, UAE, Oman, Pakistan, India, Bangladesh, Thailand, Malaysia, Philippines, and Japan.
 After landing in Japan, Surplus planned to fly through Russia on his way to the United States.
 His flight plan at the time included flying to Vladivostok, and then to Chukotka in the Russian Far East, followed by an entry to Alaska on the way to the contiguous United States.
 Although he had obtained permission from Russia to fly over its territory, due to subsequent delays, the permit expired and he had to reapply.
 In the interim, the international political climate involving Russia had worsened, and that led to bureaucratic delays from the Russians, who now withheld flight permission from Surplus.
 This led to Surplus's autogyro remaining in Japan for the following three years.
 Surplus considered various other circumnavigation routes, but, in 2014, he finally decided to ship the autogyro to Tacoma, Washington from where it went to the Evergreen Air and Space Museum in McMinnville, Oregon, to be stored for the winter.
 In 2013, Surplus appealed directly to Russian president Vladimir Putin, during Putin's visit to Northern Ireland, asking to be given permission to fly through Russia.
 The trip was also delayed further due to strong winds and inclement weather.

 2015

 On 1 June 2015, Surplus resumed his flight around the world starting from Oregon, flying through Wyoming and other US states, Canada, and across the North Atlantic, by way of Greenland and the Faroe Islands.
 From there, he reached the UK and made a brief stop at Stornoway on the Isle of Lewis on 11 August 2015, after which he flew to Gigha and then to Sandy Bay, near Larne, his hometown, landing there on the same day.
 In the 2015 leg of the trip, Surplus flew a distance of 7,500 mi.
-At the time, Surplus set 19 FAI world records, including "the furthest distance flown by a gyrocopter in aviation history", and becoming the first person to cross the Atlantic in an autogyro.
+At the time, Surplus set 19 FAI world records, ", and becoming the first person to cross the Atlantic in an autogyro.
 The latter record is known as the "Blue Riband record", and was awarded to Surplus for crossing the Atlantic from the North American exit point of Belfast, Maine with final destination Larne, Northern Ireland.